Kaixhin/torch-pastalog/README.md

 ## Usage

 See the [pastalog installation instructions](https://github.com/rewonc/pastalog#installation) for details on how to set up and start the pastalog Node.js server.
+Once running:

 ```lua
 local pastalog = require 'pastalog'